DeKalb Medical is the first hospital in the state of Georgia to be recognized as Baby-Friendly.

 Steps to receiving Baby-Friendly designation include:

-As a Baby-Friendly hospital, DeKalb Medical is staffed with lactation consultants who assist mothers in gaining the skills and confidence they need to breastfeed starting with prenatal appointments and they are available once the baby arrives.
+As a Baby-Friendly hospital, all Women and Infant services staff are trained to assist mothers in gaining the skills and confidence they need to breastfeed starting with prenatal appointments and they are available once the baby arrives.

 Other important practices of Baby-Friendly hospitals include encouraging skin-to-skin contact between mothers and newborns and rooming in.
 Both practices encourage bonding and improve the newborn’s ability to breastfeed.